NaoY220/cse15l-lab-reports/labReport2.md

 <b>4.
 How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.</b>

+--> The value will be changed from the specific request because user can modify `<string>` term in the URL parameter `s=<string>&user=<string>` if the he/she implement URL correcly like the order of path, query and parameter, and consider it is case sensitive.
+From my exmaple, variable `username` is changed from `nayosh` to `anonymous`, and `message` is changed to `Which language have you learned' to 'I have learned Java, C++, R etc...`.
+For `Server.start(port, new Handler())`, the value of `port` is also variable taken from user input in `terminal(command-line)`.
+If we put the value which is not number and non integer number, it will lead some error because there is code:  `Integer.parseInt()` that change "string integer number" to integer.
+Also, it has the range : `1024 to 49151`.
+If user satisfy that rule, he/she can change the port number as they like.

 Part 2